top of page

 “The cheating on mail-in Voting is legendary.
 It’s horrible.
 We’re going to stop it because it’s corrupt.”

-The partisan gap in voting methods has become a defining feature of elections.
+The partisan gap in voting methods has become a defining debate for elections.
 In 2020, about 60 percent of Democrats voted by mail compared to just 32 percent of Republicans.
 By 2026, polling shows 84 percent of Democrats favor expanding mail-in access, while Republican support has fallen to 38 percent.

 For many Independent voters, the debate is not about partisan advantage.
 It is a practical trade-off between convenience and verifiable security.
 As we examine current protocols, one key question emerges: Does the proposed SAVE America Act provide necessary safeguards, or does it create new barriers for the roughly 30 percent of Americans who now rely on mail ballots?